Applying for a grant

 Legally represented applicants

-Where you as the applicant are applying for a grant and are legally represented, then the solicitor or firm who is completing the process for you will collect the grant or if they have provided an envelope, we will post it.
+Where you apply for a grant and are legally represented, the solicitor or firm who is completing the process for you will receive the grant electronically if the application is lodged on or after 25 November 2024.

 Time frame

-Once you file the application in the court, the grant should be ready in approximately four to six weeks.
-If there are any problems and you’re issued a notice of requisition, court staff will contact you, preferably by email or letter (if you don’t have an email address).
+Once you file the application in the court, you will have a decision in approximately four to six weeks.
+If there are any problems and you are issued a notice of requisition, court staff will contact you, preferably by email or letter (if you don’t have an email address).

 Cost